alphiej/check-browser/README.md

 # checking browser page
-Note this project now belongs to keiran and aplhie j and now is closed source please contact us if you wanna us to make you one :)
+Note this project now belongs to keiran and alphie j and now is closed source please contact us if you wanna us to make you one :)